 - 1 cup purple cabbage, shredded

 - 1/2 cup thinly sliced red onion (about 1/2 red onion)

 - 1/2 cup Shredded Carrots

-- After blending edamame, add in the rest of your ingredients including garlic, lemon juice, tahini, coconut milk, salt, paprika, cumin, and ground pepper.
+- After blending edamame, add in the rest of your ingredients including coconut milk, tahini, lemon juice, cilantro, and spices.
 Blend until smooth and creamy.
 You will likely have to scrape the sides down a few times to get a smooth consistency.
-Once blended, add in the cilantro and blend about 30 seconds more to combine.
-Remove from blender and serve!
+Once blended, remove and serve or set aside for wraps.

-- To make the wraps you are going to add about 2 tbsp of your edamame hummus down the middle of each wrap to start.
-To the left of the hummus layer, add in your wrap fillings of choice.
-For each wrap, add in about 1/2 sliced avocado, 4- 6 rings of red onions, 1 roma tomato sliced, and a handful of shredded carrots, cabbage, and microgreens.
+- To make the wraps you are going to add 1 Tbsp of your edamame hummus down the middle of each medium wrap to start (double the amount of edamame for a large wrap).
+On top of the hummus layer, add in your wrap fillings of choice.
+For each wrap, add in about 1/4 sliced avocado, 1/4 roma tomato sliced, and a handful of shredded carrots, cabbage, red onions, and sprouts.

 - Turn each wrap so the side with the fillings is closest to you.
 Roll your wraps from the side with the fillings in it over to the empty side, making sure to tuck the outer sides inwards as you go.
-Once this is done, you can either eat each wrap as is for lunch or cut them into pinwheels to serve to guests as an appetizer!
+Once this is done, eat each wrap whole or cut in half for lunch or cut them into pinwheels to serve to guests as an appetizer!